Archive How to Make Virtual Reality Safe for Kids?

 No Parental Controls

 There are no parental control apps for VR headsets at the moment of writing.
 The only exception is the Meta Quest product line.
 By introducing the option to put parental controls on Oculus (Meta Quest), Meta is one step ahead of the competition.
 Though they actually have parental controls, they’re still far from the advanced parental control features third-party apps like Safes can provide.
+You can sign up for a free trial and enjoy Safes’ various online safety features for free.

 Is VR Safe for Children?

-Virtual reality is as broad a term as reality itself, maybe even broader.
-Anything is possible in the realm of VR technology and we’re still experimenting with the different methods of interaction it provides.
-To be on the safe side, it’s best to not let your child use a VR headset if they’re under 13.
+To be on the safe side, it’s best to not let your child use a VR device if they’re under 13.
 If they’re over 13, make sure to time them and enforce regular breaks, even if they’re consuming educational content.
 All in all, virtual reality can definitely help your child in the classroom, but not so much at home.
 At least, not yet.

 Mohammad